-If Tutorial, Academic or Support Staff have concerns regarding a student's fitness to study they should discuss this with the Senior Tutor and with support services, in particular the University Mental Health Adviser as a first point of contact if appropriate, and consider implementing Stage 1 of the procedure.
+If Tutorial, Academic or Support Staff have concerns regarding a student's fitness to study they should discuss this with the student’s Tutor in the first instance and then the Senior Tutor.
+It may be considered necessary at this point to implement Stage 1 of the procedure.

-3.1 Should preliminary action in terms of support and guidance be unsuccessful, the designated member of College staff should approach the student and explain to them, in a supportive and understanding manner that concerns about their fitness to study have emerged.
-This would ordinarily be their College Tutor but might be a College nurse or other member of the pastoral support team.
+3.1 Should preliminarily action in terms of support and guidance be unsuccessful, the designated member of College staff (this would ordinarily be their College Tutor but might be a member of the Health and Wellbeing Team or other member of the pastoral support team) should approach the student and explain to them, in a supportive and understanding manner, that concerns about their fitness to study have emerged.
 Should the Tutor or other member of staff require advice or guidance on this they should contact the Senior Tutor.

 3.2 The student should be made aware of the precise nature of the behaviour that has caused these concerns to be raised.
-Normally the Tutor, but on occasions the DOS or other staff member will attempt to resolve the matter by informal discussions with the student.
-The student should be given the opportunity to explain their own views on the matter, and be encouraged to think about using one or more of the support services offered by the University.
+Normally the Tutor, but on occasions the Director of Studies or other staff member will attempt to resolve the matter by informal discussions with the student.
+The student should be given the opportunity to explain their own views on the matter, and be encouraged to think about using one or more of the support services offered by the College or the University.
 It may also be appropriate to look into the possibility of applying academic arrangements or support to enable the student to study effectively.

 3.3 It is hoped that in most cases issues can be resolved at this level, and that the student will respond positively, co-operating fully with the process and taking advantage of the support available.
 It may be necessary to obtain independent corroboration as to whether support offered is being taken up.
 The responsibility for providing this will lie with the student.